Mxttak/Dpmm/readme.txt

 * a function for plotting of Gaussian ellipsoids by Gautam Vallabha (in /misc)

-Compilation (if Eigen is in the folder Eigen): mex gibbsSampling.cpp -IEigen
+Compilation (if Eigen is in the folder Eigen): mex dpmm_matlab.cpp -largeArrayDims -IEigen

 For a demo, run simmain.

-Tested on Win 10 x64.
+Tested on Win 10 x64 with Visual Studio 2015 compiler.

 Copyright (C) 2016 Maxim Dolgov: m<dot>dolgov<at>web<dot>de
 No warranty, no commercial use.